-423. Report of the Performance and Audit Scrutiny Committee: 29 November 2017
+402. Report of the Performance and Audit Scrutiny Committee: 29 November 2017 (Report No: CAB/FH/18/003)

-The Cabinet received and noted Report No: CAB/SE/18/003, which informed the Cabinet of the following substantive items discussed by the Performance and Audit Scrutiny Committee on 29 November 2017:
+Councillor Louis Busuttil, Chairman of the Performance and Audit Scrutiny Committee presented this report which informed the Cabinet of the following substantive items discussed by the Committee on 29 November 2017:

-- (1) External Quality Assessment of Internal Audit against the Public Sector Internal Audit Standards; - (2) Mid-year Internal Audit Progress Report 2017-2018; - (3) Balanced Scorecard and Quarter 2 Performance Report 2017-2018; - (4) West Suffolk Strategic Risk Register Monitoring Report September 2017; - (5) Work Programme Update; - (6) Building Control Improvement Plan;

-- (7) Ernst and Young Presentation of Annual Audit Letter 2016-2017; - (8) Financial Performance Report (Revenue and Capital) Quarter 2 2017-2018; - (9) Delivering a Sustainable Medium Term Financial Strategy 2018-2021; and - (10) Mid-year Treasury Management Report and Investment Activity (April to September 2017).
+- (1) External Quality Assessment of Internal Audit against the Public Sector Internal Audit Standards. - (2) Mid-year Internal Audit Progress Report 2017-2018. - (3) Balanced Scorecard and Quarter 2 Performance Report 2017-2018. - (4) West Suffolk Strategic Risk Register Monitoring Report September 2017. - (5) Work Programme Update. - (6) Building Control Improvement Plan. - (7) Ernst and Young Presentation of Annual Audit Letter 2016-2017. - (8) Financial Performance Report (Revenue and Capital) Quarter 2 2017-2018. - (9) Delivering a Sustainable Medium Term Financial Strategy 2018-2021. - (10) Mid-year Treasury Management Report and Investment Activity (April to September 2017).

-Councillor Sarah Broughton, Chairman of the Performance and Audit Scrutiny Committee (PASC), drew relevant issues to the attention of Cabinet, including that the first six items had been considered jointly with Forest Heath District Council's PASC, and that separate reports in connection with Items (9) and (10) above had been considered and recommendations approved by Cabinet at its meeting held on 5 December 2017.
+Councillor Busuttil drew relevant issues to the attention of the Cabinet, including that the Committee's recommendations relating to Items (9) and (10) above had been considered and approved by the Cabinet at its meeting on 12 December 2017.
+Councillor Busuttil also wished to commend the work of the Finance Team in achieving an unqualified opinion from the External Auditors on the Council's financial statements.